 Now, as I sit here and write, I am having bittersweet memory and I am also laughing because I really regret being that way.
 I’ve learned that no one can make you feel loved or wanted or desired except yourself.
 You do not need validation from anyone except yourself.
 Others form validation or feeling desired is shallow because only you can give yourself the deeper meaning of being wanted or being validated.

-Yes, it would not hurt to receive a few compliments from people who give it by their free will but it isn’t necessary to go searching or fishing for it especially when you have to force it out of someone.
+Yes, it would not hurt to receive a few compliments from people who give it of their free will but it isn’t necessary to go searching or fishing for it especially when you have to force it out of someone.

 I hope this article inspires someone and yes, I’ve learned from my past mistakes.